-expendable_poster_prearin_premproTransdermal vs. Oral Estrogen Part Two
+Transdermal vs. Oral Estrogen Part Two

 by Jeffrey Dach MD

 In part one, we explored the studies which show that transdermal estrogen delivery is preferable over the oral pill form of delivery.
 In part two of this series, we will explore further the studies which explain why oral estrogen pills are associated with a hypercoagulability and inflammation causing the observed increase in clots, deep venous thrombosis, pulmonary embolus, and stroke in young women on “the Pill” and in post-menopausal women on oral HRT.(1,7) Transdermal estrogen on the other hand does not cause such effects, making it the safer choice.
-(1)Above left image : Premarin and Prempro are the two most common oral estrogen pills known to cause blood clot formation.
-Poster courtesy of Tuesday Horse Files.
+(1)

 Bioidentical HRT- Comparing Oral Vs. Transdermal Estrogen

-expendable-08In 1997, Dr. Scarabin studied bioidentical HRT in post menopausal women.
+In 1997, Dr. Scarabin studied bioidentical HRT in post menopausal women.
 He compared oral to transdermal estrogen delivery in 45 post-menopausl women in Paris France.
 The women were given either oral or transdermal estradiol, along with natural progesterone, and various parameters of the coagulation system were studied.
+Dr Scarabin writes:

 Avoiding Hepatic First Pass Metabolism

-“Transdermal drug delivery may mitigate some of these effects by avoiding gut and hepatic first-pass metabolism.
-Advantages of transdermal delivery include the ability to administer unmetabolized estradiol directly to the blood stream, administration of lower doses compared to oral products, and minimal stimulation of hepatic protein production.”(2)
+Transdermal drug delivery may mitigate some of these effects by avoiding gut and hepatic first-pass metabolism.
+Advantages of transdermal delivery include the ability to administer unmetabolized estradiol directly to the blood stream, administration of lower doses compared to oral products, and minimal stimulation of hepatic protein production.
+(2)

 CRP Goes Up with Oral Estrogen

-Published in 2002 in Circulation, Dr Decensi from Milan Italy studied changes in CRP in 189 postmenopausal women randomized to either oral CEE(Premarin)/provera or to transdermal Estradiol/provera.(3)
+Published in 2002 in Circulation, Dr Decensi from Milan, Italy studied changes in CRP in 189 postmenopausal women randomized to either oral CEE(Premarin)/provera or to transdermal Estradiol/provera.(3)

+CRP is a non-specific inflammatory marker which increases risk for heart disease.
 After 12 months, the Prempro treated women had a 64% increase in CRP.
 The Transdermal estradiol/provera combination had only 3% increase in CRP.(3)

 More on CRP by Dr. Koh

-“Orally administered estrogens increase blood CRP levels and maintain sustained increases for up to 3 years .
+Orally administered estrogens increase blood CRP levels and maintain sustained increases for up to 3 years .
 By contrast, transdermal estradiol in healthy postmenopausal women significantly lowers CRP levels, or remains unchanged.
-In premenopausal women, CRP correlates inversely with blood estradiol concentrations during the menstrual cycle.”
+In premenopausal women, CRP correlates inversely with blood estradiol concentrations during the menstrual cycle.
 (6)

-Oral Estrogen Increased Markers of Hypercoagulability
+Oral Estrogen Increases Markers of Hypercoagulability

 oral estradiol changed markers of coagulation towards hypercoagulability, and increased serum CRP concentrations.
-Transdermal estradiol or placebo had no effects on any of these parameters.”(5)
+Transdermal estradiol or placebo had no effects on any of these parameters.
+(5)

 Links and References:

-SourceINSERM-Cardiovascular Epidemiology Unit U258, Hôpital Broussais, Paris, France Abstract
+Source INSERM-Cardiovascular Epidemiology Unit U258, Hôpital Broussais, Paris, France Abstract

 Postmenopausal hormone replacement therapy is associated with a reduction in the incidence of coronary heart disease.
 However, inconclusive results have been reported with respect to the risk of stroke, and recent studies consistently showed an increased risk of venous thromboembolism in postmenopausal women using oral estrogen.
 There are surprisingly few interventional studies to assess the true effects of estrogen-progestin regimens on blood coagulation and fibrinolysis, and the impact of the route of estrogen administration on hemostasis has not been well documented.Therefore, we investigated the effects of oral and transdermal estradiol/progesterone replacement therapy on hemostatic variables.
 Forty-five healthy postmenopausal women, aged 45 to 64 years, were assigned randomly to one of the three following groups: cyclic oral or transdermal estradiol, both combined with progesterone, or no hormonal treatment.
 Hemostatic variables were assayed at baseline and after a 6-month period.
 Pairwise differences in the mean change between the three groups were compared using nonparametric tests.